DUNE/dune-justin/docs/tutorials.dune.md

 Once all the files get to terminal states (processed, failed etc) then justIN sets the state of the workflow itself to finished and stops allocating any more jobs to it.

+## Fetching files from Rucio managed storage

+Leave the Apptainer container if you are already in one.
+To use Rucio do these setup steps:

+    /cvmfs/dune.opensciencegrid.org/products/dune/justin/justin-sl7-setup
+    source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
+    setup python v3_9_15
+    setup rucio
+    setup justin

+This changes the Python version to one needed by `rucio`, and tells `justin` to use the same one.

+You should be able to continue using the same justIN session you've already setup but the `justin` command will ask you to authorize a new sesssion if necessary.
+But to use the `rucio` command and storage, you also need an X.509 VOMS Proxy.
+You can get one from justIN that gives read-only access with this
+command:

+    justin get-token

+The proxy will normally be created in `/tmp/x509up_uXXXXX` where XXXXX is your Unix user ID, given by `id -u` .
+This also gets you a DUNE WLCG Token and eventually the X.509 feature will be dropped from it.
+You need to tell `rucio` to use the DUNE read-only account and then you can start running `rucio` commands:

+    export RUCIO_ACCOUNT=justinreadonly
+    rucio whoami
+    rucio list-scopes

+When your jobs finish, the list of files they have each outputted is shown on the pages for the individual jobs which we talked about earlier.
+You can download one or two from Rucio managed storage with the `rucio get` subcommand.

+Since I don't know what your output files will be called, let's use one of the input files as an example, and run the command in a personal temporary
+directory:

+    mkdir -p /tmp/$USER
+    cd /tmp/$USER
+    rucio get justin-tutorial:tut_np02bde_307160127_np02_bde_coldbox_run012352_0057_20211216T001236.hdf5

+This file is about 4GB in size so it takes a few seconds to fetch.
+The `rucio` command finds the list of replicas of that file and picks one replica to download.
+It puts it in subdirectory named after the scope `justin-tutorial`.

 ## Jobs writing to scratch ##